 Neural Abstraction Pyramid: A hierarchical image understanding architecture

-In Proceedings of International Joint Conference on Neural Networks (IJCNN'99)
+In Proceedings of International Joint Conference on Neural Networks (IJCNN'98)

-neural architecture for image interpretation that is inspired by the principles
+A hierarchical neural architecture for image interpretation is proposed

 to selected image interpretation publications